michaelb7136/michaelb7136/_posts/2018-12-21-Michael-Bayless-final-submission.md

 lines 4 and 5 state that if the 5th character is not a space, then to return false.<br>
 lines 6 and 7 mean that if the first 4 characters are "Mega" then to return true and if not, return false.<br>
 lines 8 and 9 end the conditional and function definition.<br>
-this piece of code is important to the program as a whole because it enables the ability to
+this piece of code is important to the program as a whole because it enables the ability to filter the pokemon table to only mega pokemon, which can be used to create charts. (not pictured)
 * * *

 ```